liminghao0914/PartFlow/README.md

     cp -r jad /usr/local/bin

 ## Installation
 All dependencies are imported by static files.
-To set up the PartFlow system, we can just install all python modules by
+To set up the PartFlow system, we can just install all python modules in your global envrionment by

     pip install -r requirements.txt

+### Virtual Environment

+To set up and use a virtual environment for PartFlow, follow these instructions:

+1. Activate the virtual environment by running `source env_mmsys/bin/activate`.

+2. Same as the previous instruction, install the required packages by running `pip install -r requirements.txt`.
+This will install all the packages listed in the `requirements.txt` file.

+3. When you're done working on the project, deactivate the virtual environment by running `deactivate`.

+Note:
+- When you activate the virtual environment, your shell's prompt will change to indicate that you're in a virtual environment.
+- You should always use the virtual environment when working on the project, so that the packages you install are isolated from the system-wide packages.
+- If you need to add any new package to your environment, you can run `pip install <package-name>` and then `pip freeze > requirements.txt` to update the requirements file.

 ## Usage
 After installation, we can easily run the system by